 It is used to treat stomach pain and discomfort, and the heartburn from acid reflux

 What is this medicine?NIZATIDINE (ni ZA ti deen) is a type of antihistamine that blocks the release of stomach acid.
 It is used to treat stomach pain and discomfort, and the heartburn from acid reflux.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth.
-Use a specially marked spoon or container to measure your medicine.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
-Follow the directions on the prescription label.
-If you only take this medicine once a day take it at bedtime.
-Take your doses at regular intervals.
+How should I use this medicine?Take this medicine by mouth with a drink of water.
+Follow the directions on the package or prescription label.
 Do not take your medicine more often than directed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What should I watch for while using this medicine?Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.